 Companies need to better support their contact center staff to prevent costly employee burnout while creating a better all-around customer experience.
-In particular, brands should refine their contact center processes to address the complex customer requests that agents typically face on a daily basis.
+In particular, brands should refine their contact center processes to address the complex customer requests that agents typically face daily.

 4 Complexities Contact Center Agents Struggle With